ekrich/sconfig/README.md

 from the original widely used Java library.

 Care has been taken to keep the API the same but source changes are needed to use this library.
-Otherwise we recommend the original [lightbend/config](https://github.com/lightbend/config).
+Otherwise we recommend the original at [https://github.com/lightbend/config](https://github.com/lightbend/config).

 This is a work in progress with the goal to support JVM,